 Doesn’t Chrysler Have A Lifetime Warranty?

-For those of you scratching your head to recall that slip of a trivia fact about Chrysler’s lifetime warranty, you’re right.
-At least you used to be.
-Chrysler did offer a lifetime powertrain warranty that was almost the stuff of legend.
-The brand (and its sister brands) was the first and only automaker that offered a lifetime warranty with unlimited mileage.
+At one time, Chrysler did offer a lifetime powertrain warranty that was almost the stuff of legend.
+Chrysler (and its sister brands) was the first and only automaker that offered a lifetime warranty with unlimited mileage.
 Coverage for vehicles under any of the Chrysler lifetime plans lasted as long as the purchaser of the plan owned it.
 Sadly, like most legends, it turned out to be too good to be true – or at least too good to last.
 As of 2009, Chrysler decided to no longer offer lifetime plans.

 - Competition among providers, resulting in lower costs for consumers